 If you suffered injuries in a scaffolding accident on a New York construction site, you deserve compensation.
-A New York scaffolding accident and injury lawyer will fight to help you get it.
+A New York scaffolding accident lawyer will fight for you.

-New York law prevents you from holding your employer or coworkers liable for your scaffolding fall injuries but allows you to pursue third-party lawsuits to recover compensation for your injuries.
-The scaffold law goes a step further, making the property owner and the general contractor overseeing the project responsible for providing proper protection while you are working on a scaffold.
+In most cases New York law prevents you from holding your employer or coworkers liable for your scaffolding fall injuries, but allows you to pursue third-party lawsuits to recover compensation for your injuries.
+The Scaffold Law goes a step further, making the property owner and the general contractor overseeing the project responsible for providing proper protection from potential injuries associated with gravity generally, (i.e., falling objects and falls from heights that you yourself are at risk for,) and, more specifically, while you are working on a scaffold

-For a free legal consultation with a scaffolding accidents lawyer serving New York, call 516-932-0400
+For a free legal consultation with a Scaffolding Accident lawyer serving New York, call 516-932-0400

-We begin by investigating your accident.
-This includes:
+We will begin by investigating your accident.
+Our tasks include: